VanessaKostadinova/Team12IsTheBest/README.md

 10. Click Finish and the code will be there for you to work on.

 # Notice
 If you haven't used LibGDX, please try to download it seperately to this and mess around with it.
-This is purely for implementations of the program, **NOT FOR GETTING THE HANDLE OF LIBGDX.**.
+This is purely for implementations of the program, **NOT FOR GETTING THE HANDLE OF LIBGDX.**

+Have a good day :)